skneo/dmrc-calendar/README.md

 # dmrc-calendar
-web app for dmrc calendar
+web app for dmrc calendar using Tailwind CSS and Javascript